ac001/FlightGear-AppEngine-Cloud/README.txt

 == Notes ==
-The fg-master is definately research into using one server for shared logo and stylesheets etc, to check both loading times and the possibility or globally macking changes eg a "logo of the day"
+The fg-master is definately research into using one server for shared logo and stylesheets etc, to check both loading times and the possibility of globally making changes eg a "logo of the day"

+If you want to join in the fun then contact pete = ac0001 on the chat channel irc.flightgear.org#flightgear

+Wanted = Graphic Designer